 We’ve been working with faculty on Information Literacy for decades.
 Here’s what we’ve learned about what works well.

-- For maximum impact, have two library instruction sessions for First-Year Seminars.
-The first session is an orientation to the physical space of the library and library resources and services in general.
-The second allows students to do meaningful research after having gained familiarity with the tools (MIDCAT, Summon, research guides, etc.).
+3. For maximum impact, request at least two library instruction sessions for First-Year Seminars.
+The first session can be an orientation to the physical spaces of the library.
+The second allows students to do meaningful research after having gained familiarity with research databases and tools.

-- Include your librarian’s name and contact info in your syllabus and refer students to your librarian in class and during office hours.
+5. Include your librarian’s name and contact info in your syllabus and refer students to your librarian in class and during office hours.
 Make sure students know that some of the most successful students consult librarians for help with refining research topics, searching, and citing sources.

-6. Be clear and specific about your expectations for research assignments clear.
+6. Be clear and specific about your expectations for research assignments.
 When librarians receive questions from students, the first thing we do is refer to the assignment.
 What kinds of sources (scholarly, popular, primary, secondary…) should be used?
 Is there a preferred citation style?
 Is there a sample paper that can be consulted as a model?

 7. Learn about the library skills of incoming students by asking your librarian what kinds of questions students ask.
 You might be surprised to learn that students aren’t always as confident about using the library as they first appear.